 The Program Offices retain full responsibility for maintaining all FHA Loan Documents, whether delivered in a VCB or otherwise, as official federal records.
-The Program Offices, and not OGC, are the official custodian of records for all FHA Loan Documents.
-This responsibility includes storing the Final Executed Documents in accordance with HUD's document retention requirements and ensuring they remain accessible to HUD staff as needed to complete programmatic functions.
+The Program Offices, not OGC, are the official custodian of records for all FHA Loan Documents.
+This responsibility includes storing the Final Executed Documents in accordance with HUD's document retention requirements 16 and ensuring they remain accessible to HUD staff as needed to complete programmatic functions, including responding to FOIA requests.